 Businesses need to make sure that they are updating their social media platforms as it can serve as a bridge between their brand and their customers.
 People are using Facebook, Twitter, Instagram, YouTube, and many more to check buyer reactions before they make a purchase.
 From feedback and reviews to comparisons between various products, the information they get can affect their buying behavior.

 Some consider it as a factor that has the biggest effect on consumer behavior.
 Technology helped people access a channel where they can share their point of view on certain brands and products to a much larger audience.
 For example, consumers read reviews left by bloggers and other individuals on brand pages and sponsored posts.
 The information gathered has helped the consumer decision-making process because it came from someone who has already tried the product they’re interested in buying.
 Hence, good or bad, word of mouth definitely has an effect on the sales of the brand.

 Back then, people are hesitant to try new products or services unless they gathered enough information on whether it’s worth purchasing or not.
 But thanks to online marketing and the information available online, people eventually became good researchers to the point that it helped them make better purchasing decisions.
 Online marketing has helped consumers gain access to many contents about the brands, which helped the former gain more brand awareness and insight.

-In conclusion, digital marketing has helped countless of businesses catch the interest of consumers but it has also changed the way consumers look at these brands.
-Now that customers are taking charge of their shopping experience, businesses need to study the consumer behavior to gain insight into their purchasing habits and make necessary changes.
+In conclusion, digital marketing has helped countless businesses catch the interest of consumers but it has also changed the way consumers look at these brands.
+Now that customers are taking charge of their shopping experience, businesses need to study consumer behavior to gain insight into their purchasing habits and make necessary changes.